Brexit seen hurting UK property market, London the most

 "There is a structural under-supply of quality homes in the UK, and we have a clear strategy to address this, supported by a strong balance sheet to execute our growth plans," he said.

-Some estate agents said, for the time being, rental accommodation in the residential market may be favored.
+Some estate agents said, for the time being, rental accommodation in the residential market may be favoured.

 "We expect the domestic buyers to remain subdued, perhaps opting for rental accommodation, but we do we expect more interest and volumes from overseas buyers," said Charles Curran, principal, Maskells Estate Agents, pointing to the weakness in sterling attracting overseas buyers.

-Real estate investment adviser London Central Portfolio (LCP), which specializes in prime central London property, said it had already received interest from Asian and Middle Eastern investors.
+Real estate investment adviser London Central Portfolio (LCP), which specialises in prime central London property, said it had already received interest from Asian and Middle Eastern investors.
+(Writing by Elaine Hardcastle; Editing by Adrian Croft)